ndoll1998/lightgrad/ReadMe.md

 ## How to use

-We provide an API very simmilar to [pytorch](https://github.com/pytorch/pytorch).
+We provide an API very similar to [pytorch](https://github.com/pytorch/pytorch).
 See the following simple example on how to use the autograd system (from `examples/gradient_descent.py`):

 ```python
 import lightgrad as light